Wja3-trab/Task-Tracker/README.md

 A neet workaround indeed.

 In the foreseeing future I am planning on adding an order button so that users can order their tasks according to priority.

+#V0.2 Task Tracker
+Sooner than I anticipated.
+I made a couple of changes where users are able to properly order their task according to priority level.
+Give it a try.
+In the future I would like to add some functionality where the user can save their list.
+Now that is quite a challenge.
+The thought of it excites me.
+The code currently is not optimal but it does it job.